-During the six months ended June 30, 2011 the Company and Kuwait Energy mutually agreed to terminate the sale and purchase agreement on the BEA Field and Kuwait Energy agreed to refund the US \$3,500,000 deposit.
+During the nine months ended September 30, 2011 the Company and Kuwait Energy mutually agreed to terminate the sale and purchase agreement on the BEA Field and Kuwait Energy refunded the US \$3,500,000 deposit.
 Accordingly the Company has written off the \$727,399 capitalized interest and financing costs.